gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 - `storage.csv` -- Storage parameters.
 - `README.md` -- Description about the instance.

-The parameters naming convention is documented in the [Parameters](#parameters) section.
+The parameters naming convention is documented in the parameters section.

 ## Output